Undergraduate Program Public Health Studies: Community Health Promotion

 In our Community Health Education concentration, you will learn the societal, community, and individual-level factors that create risk -- or promote good health -- in populations.
 In particular, you will build skills to identify and address health disparities across populations, define health problems, and learn to design and implement strategies to promote health in the larger community.

 - Expert faculty with extensive research and real-world experience

 - Innovative curricula – we bring the community to you through guest speakers, applied learning activities, and a focus on current issues – all focusing on developing solutions to real-world problems

 - Experiential learning -we bring you to the community through a mentored internship

 - Faculty and career development opportunities from both universities

 The OHSU-PSU School of Public Health: A great place to make a world of difference.

-Public Health: Community Health Promotion Bachelor's Degree or Minor: Why OHSU-PSU?
+Public Health Studies: Community Health Promotion Bachelor's Degree or Minor: Why OHSU-PSU?

 Our two universities, our city, and our state are recognized as national leaders in health exploration, innovation, and community-based partnership.